ckenst/WebDriverIO.js/README.md

 ## Running

-1. You can run the individual standalone tests by typing `node specs/<filename>`
+1. You can run all of the wdio tests in the spec dir by typing `node_modules/.bin/wdio wdio.config.js`
-2. You can run all of the wdio tests in the spec dir by typing `node_modules/.bin/wdio wdio.config.js`
+2. You can run the other dir tests by specifying their "test suite" with `node_modules/.bin/wdio wdio.config.js --suite <nameofsuite>`
-3. You can run the other dir tests by specifying their "test suite" with `node_modules/.bin/wdio wdio.config.js --suite <nameofsuite>`
+3. You can run the individual standalone tests (/standalone) by typing `node specs/<filename>`